Jamessks/dnd_board/README.md

 A tool made mainly for DnD DMs.
 It allows them to visualize their fantastic map layout in an HTML page which they can share with others, preferably through a share screen functionality.

-It is to be re-written in Vue.js along with additional server-side interaction

 The user may:

 1. Adjust the number of Players and Enemies of the session